JumpTwentyFour/wandersnap-docker/README.md

 - change both the variables in the `.env` file to point to the above installed repositories
 - `docker compose build`
 - `docker compose up -d`

+## Installing Dependencies
+As there are two codebases that power this application you will need to run composer install on both of these

+### API Dependencies
+- `docker compose exec api composer install`
+- `docker compose exec api php artisan key:generate`
+- `docker compose exec api php artisan migrate`

+### Admin Portal Dependencies
-- `docker compose exec php composer install`
+- `docker compose exec admin composer install`
-- `docker compose exec php php artisan key:generate`
+- `docker compose exec admin php artisan key:generate`
-- `docker compose exec php php artisan migrate`
+- `docker compose exec admin php artisan migrate`
+-
 The admin panel should be available at
 The API should be available at

 ## Running commands

+Run artisan commands within each container:-
+- `docker compose exec admin php artisan <command>`
-Run artisan commands with: `docker compose exec php php artisan <command>`
+- `docker compose exec api php artisan <command>`

 ## Tests